riiswa/kanrl/README.md

 ## Experimentation

 The implementation of Kolmogorov-Arnold Q-Network (KAQN) offers a promising avenue in reinforcement learning.
-In this project, we replace the Multi-Layer Perceptron (MLP) component of Deep Q-Networks (DQN) with the Kolmogorov-Arnold Network (KAN).
+In this project, we replace the Multi-Layer Perceptron (MLP) component of Deep Q-Networks (DQN) with the Kolmogorov-Arnold Network.
 Furthermore, we employ the Double Deep Q-Network (DDQN) update rule to enhance stability and learning efficiency.

 The following plot compare DDQN implementation with KAN (width=8) and the classical MLP (width=32) on the `CartPole-v1` environment for 500 episodes on 32 seeds (with 50 warm-ups episodes).